Catullus8645/configs/README.md

 - noto-fonts, noto-fonts-extra, noto-fonts-emoji, noto-fonts-cjk (will cover pretty much any font you might come across online)
 - Share Tech Mono
 - Font Awesome (icons)

-- note some of these icons conflict with each other, ideally choose one